SIAT-IAT-355/A8-Milestone3-Progress-Update/README.md

 ## Objective

 The goal of this milestone is to provide an update on your progress in developing and refining your visualizations and integrating them into your website.
-This is an opportunity to show how far you’ve come, outline any challenges, and share your current project link.
+As mentioned last Thursday, this is an opportunity to show how far you’ve come, outline any challenges, and share your current project link.

 ## Instructions